-- 8.9 Redesignation, subdivision and development applications within the hamlet area shall: - a. be guided by a local plan prepared in accordance with the policies of this Plan; - (i) Notwithstanding 8.9a., a local plan is not required for a development application that is supplemental, accessory to, or secondary, to an approved principal use, should that use been approved prior to amending Bylaw C-8569-2024; - b. provide a servicing proposal in accordance with the County Servicing Standards with connection to the municipal piped water and wastewater system; - c. provide stormwater and drainage solutions that are consistent with the Conrich Master Drainage Plan; - d. provide a transportation impact assessment (TIA) in accordance with the County Servicing Standards; - e. provide high quality design through consistent architectural themes relating to building appearance, lot layout, landscaping, streetscape and street-orientated design; - f. support the hamlet's identity through the use of street names, architectural controls, an effective interconnected network of parks and open spaces, and landscaping; - g. protect environmentally significant and cultural assets; and, - h. address the residential and non-residential interface in accordance with Section 13 and Section 14. - 8.10 To ensure aesthetically coordinated development, design guidelines and architectural controls shall be implemented and enforced by the Home Owners' Association (HOA), or similar entity within local plan areas. - 8.11 Local plans shall provide an analysis of open space and recreational needs and opportunities to determine the amount and location of land to be dedicated to parks and open space within the hamlet development areas; - a. where the opportunity exists to provide connections to an existing or planned active transportation route, municipal reserve dedication in residential areas should be provided by dedication of land to facilitate the establishment of fully functional pathways and open space areas within a development. - 8.12 Local plans should identify and implement mechanisms by which open space, wetlands, riparian areas, and other areas of environmental significance not qualifying as Environmental Reserve will be permanently preserved, and any privately owned portions not subject to further development.
+- 8.18 Local plans in the Hamlet should identify and protect environmentally sensitive areas and cultural assets. - 8.19 Local plans in the Hamlet shall provide an analysis of open space and recreational needs and opportunities to determine the amount and location of land to be dedicated to parks and open space within the hamlet development areas; - a.
+Where the opportunity exists to provide connections to an existing or planned active transportation route, municipal reserve dedication in residential areas should be provided by dedication of land to facilitate the establishment of fully functional pathways and open space areas within a development. - 8.20 Local plans in the Hamlet should identify and implement mechanisms by which open space, wetlands, riparian areas, and other areas of environmental significance not qualifying as Environmental Reserve will be permanently preserved, and any privately owned portions not subject to further development.